davidgm94/birth/stivale/STIVALE2.md

 `eip` will be the entry point as defined in the ELF file, unless the `entry_point` field in the stivale2 header is set to a non-0 value, in which case, it is set to the value of `entry_point`.
+For anchored kernels, the `entry_point` field of the header is always utilised.

 At entry all segment registers are loaded as 32 bit code/data segments.
 All segment bases are `0x00000000` and all limits are `0xffffffff`.

-The GDT register is loaded to point to a GDT, in bootloader-reserved memory, with at least the following entries, starting at 0:
+The GDT register is loaded to point to a GDT, in bootloader-reserved memory, with at least the following entries, starting at offset 0:

   - Null descriptor
   - 16-bit code descriptor.
 Base = `0`, limit = `0xffff`.
 Readable.